BlinkDL/RWKV-LM/README.md

 x = x + self.ffn(self.ln2(x))
 ```

-I need a better CUDA kernel (https://github.com/BlinkDL/RWKV-CUDA) to (1) pull off maxK so there's need to clamp k to 60.
-(2) fix divide-by-zero without using K_EPS.
-(3) support bf16/fp16. **Please let me know if you are a CUDA expert :)**

-Removing the maxK limitation will also make it easy to clean the state of a KV-V channel, by using a huge K.

 ## Explaining the code for RWKV-3 GPT mode

 ### The GPT mode - overview